wkcodes/WK_Employee_Tracker/README.md

 # WK_Employee_Tracker

-CLI application for tracking employees utilizing a MySQL database.
+Employee management system utilizing a MySQL database.

+User will need to create the database and tables with the included schema file.

+Seed file included for testing.